 If someone ever challenges the owner’s interest in the property, the OTP will defend the owner’s interest in the property and will pay for the attorney’s fees necessary to defend any such claim.
 If the claim is deemed to be valid, the OTP will pay the amounts necessary to satisfy or correct such claim or else pay the owner for their equity in the property if the claim proves to be catastrophic and cannot be financially satisfied.

 In my practice, I routinely see title defects on property searches.
 When discovered, I immediately call the seller to see if they have an OTP.
 If so, the defect, in almost every situation, can be corrected so that the closing occurs on time and with little or no headache.
 Without an OTP, the defect can cause a delay in the closing or, in some instances, can prevent the closing from ever occurring.

 For most people, a personal home is their biggest investment that should be protected.
 Because of this investment and because of the numerous title defects that I see on a weekly basis, I strongly recommend that new owners ALWAYS purchase an OTP to protect their investment from possible title claims and defects that can arise at any time during their ownership of the property.

 Van Purser and his wife Jeanne are a licensed Real Estate Brokers in Georgia.
-Van is also a Licensed General Contractor.
 Since1984 they successfully purchased and renovated over 400 homes.
 Their expertise is in representing Buyers or Sellers as an advocate; which means always ensuring their best interest.
 Additionally, they represented hundreds of clients over the years as an Associate Broker with Metro Brokers, RE/Max and now with his own firm.
 He and his wife, Jeanne, have been married since 1977.
-Van or Jeanne can be reached at 770-623-3313, or by email firstname.lastname@example.org or email@example.com.
+Van or Jeanne can be reached at 770-623-3313, or by email at email@example.com or firstname.lastname@example.org.